LogSentinel/sentineldb-java-client/docs/DatastoreApi.md

 # **entitiesByIds**
 > List&lt;Object&gt; entitiesByIds(datastoreId, ids, type)

-Gets a list of datastores
+Gets a list of users or records by list of ids

 ### Example
 ```java